romellem/the-riddler/_posts/2018-06-08-the-case-of-the-smudged-secret-message.md

     ---------------------
       1 3 , 0 8 I , 2 9 6

 We have three digits left to figure out.
-Sliming down our _unused_ list from before means we now have:
+Slimming down our _unused_ list from before means we now have:

 _Unused digits_:
 - 4